awwdumbnoob/scuba-planner/src/ReadMe.txt

 PLEASE ENTER VALID DATA: This means that one of your inputs are incomplete or you entered an illegal character into a numeric box.

-TIME IS OUT OF RANGE PLEASE ENTER SMALLER TIME: This means that your dive time is too long and it goes beyond our dive table.
+TIME IS OUT OF RANGE PLEASE ENTER TIME AGAIN: This means that your dive time is too long or too short and it goes beyond our dive table.